 - Submit your course concept form with any attachments.

 - We will check your submission to make sure it is complete.

-- We will assess if your course concept meets the eligibility requirements for accreditation (20 business days).
+- We will assess if your course concept meets the eligibility requirements for accreditation.

-- If we need more information, you have 20 business days to provide it to us.
-It takes another 10 business days to review the additional information.
+- If we need more information, you have the opportunity to provide additional information.